Is it too hot to work?

 - use fans or air conditioning

-- allowing workers to enter only when the temperature is below a set level or at cooler times of the day,
+- allowing employees to enter only when the temperature is below a set level or at cooler times of the day

-- issuing permits to work that specify how long your workers should work in situations where there is a risk,
+- issuing permits to work that specify how long your employees should work in situations where there is a risk

-- Prevent dehydration.
 Working in a hot environment causes sweating which helps keep people cool but means losing vital water that must be replaced.
-Provide cool water in the workplace and encourage workers to drink it frequently in small amounts before, during (this is not possible in some situations eg respiratory protective quipment use or asbestos removal) and after working.
+Provide cool water in the workplace and encourage workers to drink it frequently in small amounts before, during (this is not possible in some situations eg respiratory protective equipment use or asbestos removal) and after working.

 This may help protect workers in certain hot environments.
-Protective clothing or respiratory protective equipment is often required when there will be exposure to some other hazard at work eg asbestos.
-This type of equipment, while protecting from the other hazard, may increase the risk of heat stress.
+Protective clothing or respiratory protective equipment is often provided to protect from a hazard at work eg asbestos.
+This type of equipment, while protecting the employee from this hazard may expose the employee to heat stress.

-- Identify employees who are more susceptible to heat stress either because of an illness/condition or medication that may encourage the early onset of heat stress, eg pregnant women or those with heart conditions.
+Identify employees who are more susceptible to heat stress either because of an illness/condition or medication that may encourage the early onset of heat stress, eg those with heart conditions.